-The University has created an online reporting form, which can be found on the Public Safety website.
-All reports of prohibited conduct will go to the Director of Public Safety who will then report to the Title IX coordinator for review and appropriate response and action.
-The Title IX coordinator or their designee will respond to all reports submitted.
+The University has created an online reporting form, which can be found on the Univrsity's website.
+All reports of prohibited conduct will go to the Director of Public Safety and the Title IX Coordinator who will coordinate to review and appropriate response and action.
+The Title IX Coordinator or their designee will respond to all reports submitted.
 The University will ensure that third-party reports are reviewed and considered for compliance with the Clery Act.

+XVIII.
 Reporting Considerations

-1. Timeliness of Report, Location of Incident
+A) Timeliness of Report, Location of Incident

 Reporting parties and third-party witnesses are encouraged to report prohibited conduct as soon as possible in order to maximize the University's ability to respond promptly and effectively.
 The University does not, however, limit the timeframe for reporting.
-If the responding party is no longer a student or employee, the University may not be able to take disciplinary action against the responding party, but it will still seek to meet its Title IX obligation by taking steps to end the behavior, prevent its recurrence, and address its effects.
+If the Respondent is no longer a student or employee, the University may not be able to take disciplinary action against the Respondent, but it will still seek to meet its Title IX obligation by taking steps to end the behavior, prevent its recurrence, and address its effects.
 An incident does not have to occur on campus to be reported to the University.
 Off-campus conduct is covered under this policy.

-2. Amnesty for Personal Use of Alcohol or Other Drugs
+B) Amnesty for Personal Use of Alcohol or Other Drugs

 The University seeks to remove any barriers to reporting.
-The University will generally offer any student, reporting party, third party, and/or witness who reports prohibited conduct limited immunity from being charged for violations related to the University's alcohol or other drugs policy, provided that any such violations did not and do not place the health and safety of any person at risk.
+The University will generally offer any student, Complainant, third party, and/or witness who reports prohibited conduct limited immunity from being charged for violations related to the University's alcohol or other drugs policy, provided that any such violations did not and do not place the health and safety of any person at risk.
 The University may choose, however, to recommend educational and/or therapeutic remedies in certain situations.